loslab/ohw/README.md

 https://github.com/loslab/ohw

+### 11.06.2019 new release v1.2.0

+* allow saving of analysis as .pickle
+* enable manual peak selection
+* introduce checking for new releases
+* restructure gui
+* take care, the new changes are not implemented into the user guide yet

 ### Features
 Analyze your cardiomyocyte videos with OpenHeartWare!
 With our software, you can
-* Load input videos as .mov/.avi or a series of tiff images
+* Load input videos as .mov/.avi/.mp4 or a series of tiff images
 * Calculate motion vectors
 * Plot beating kinetics and detect peaks
 * Create heatmap- and quiver-videos highlighting the tissue motion
 * Create heatmaps of the time averaged motion
-* Automatically analyze multiple videos via the batch option
+* Automatically analyze multiple videos via batch operation

 ### Install OpenHeartWare
 ##### For Python Beginners: